See what the IHS Markit Score report has to say about First Majestic Silver Corp.

 - Economic output in this company's sector is contracting

-Short interest is moderately high for AG with between 10 and 15% of shares outstanding currently on loan.
-This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 26.
+Short interest is moderate for AG with between 5 and 10% of shares outstanding currently on loan.
+However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 28.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding AG are favorable with net inflows of $4.06 billion.
-This was the highest net inflow seen over the last one-year.Error parsing the SmartText
+Over the last month, growth of ETFs holding AG is favorable, with net inflows of $4.14 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Negative